 Construction projects that shut down production in the short term deserve careful consideration when it’s time to restart operations.
-Contractors must recognize the need to create a plan for resuming work after restrictions imposed during the pandemic are lifted.
+Contractors must recognize the need to create a plan for resuming work after interruptions such as the global coronavirus pandemic or other events.

 In a perfect world, projects would continue exactly where they left off, with no disruption.
 But in reality, a construction project is a lot like a train when it comes to starting and stopping: it takes considerable time and energy to restore momentum, especially after a complete stop.

 States may provide specific health and safety guidelines for construction industries to begin work again.
 Construction contractors that have a proactive and comprehensive approach to project restarts will be the most successful at avoiding negative effects from the shutdown.

 Consider these questions as your company and project teams formulate a restart strategy:

 - What is the financial status of the project?
 Has there been a discussion with the owner?
 What about the lender?
 What is the status of previous pay applications?

 - Are you outlining and documenting project shutdown costs and restart costs?
 What is the status of the General Conditions on this project?
 Are there cost allocation codes delineated for COVID-related expenses?
 What about remobilization costs?

 - What governmental or special inspections are pending?
 Have local, state or federal officials, in their respective building departments, been laid off or furloughed?
 What is the current backlog of inspections?

 - What planning and permitting needs are outstanding?
 If your project is seeking permit approvals for specific phases of the project or the entire project, how long is that delayed?
 What is your status within the queue?

 - How are the product and material supply chains?
 Where does your project long-lead items stand?
 Are there new critical path items that were not contemplated?
 Are there raw material shortages that impact your project?